Dear Sridhar,

 Advocate Shri.
 Kamal Kant ji,

 I respect your views.
-My views are different than you.
-I reserve my submission on my views till other members discuss on this issue.
-This may help in enhancing the knowledge of HR Community including me.
+My views are different from yours.
+I reserve my submission on my views until other members discuss this issue.
+This may help in enhancing the knowledge of the HR community, including myself.

 From India, Mumbai

 I respect your views.
-My views are different than you.
-I reserve my submission on my views till other members discuss on this issue.
-This may help in enhancing the knowledge of HR Community including me.
+My views are different from yours.
+I reserve my submission on my views until other members discuss this issue.
+This may help in enhancing the knowledge of the HR community, including myself.

 From India, Mumbai

-To all the members who are closely following thi thread:
+To all the members who are closely following this thread:

 From India, Salem